ACrazyCactus/MyAnimalSetup/README.md

 realisticLivestock.xml goes in the Hof Bergmann directory.

 Start a new save with all of your mods, but WITHOUT realistic livestock.
 Save the game.
-Open your save file, and create rlSettings.xml
+Open your savegame directory, and create rlSettings.xml
 ```
 <?xml version="1.0" encoding="utf-8" standalone="no"?>
 <settings>